MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 ## Known issues

 * We are currently investigating the following errors occuring on some OS builds:

     * ```E_CREATTING_ISOLATED_ENV_FAILED```
     * ```E_STARTING_ISOLATED_ENV_FAILED```

     If you're running into either of these errors, please ensure you are using a valid base image from the [download center](https://aka.ms/converterimages).
 If you’re using a valid .wim, please send us your logs at converter@microsoft.com to help us investigate.

 * If you receive a Windows Insider flight on a developer machine that previously had the Desktop App Converter installed, you may receive the error `New-ContainerNetwork: The object already exists` when you setup the new base image.
 As a workaround, run the command `Netsh int ipv4 reset` from an elevated command prompt, then reboot your machine.

 * A .NET app compiled with "AnyCPU" build option will fail to install if the main executable or any of the dependencies were placed under "Program Files" or "Windows\System32".
-As a workaround, please use your architecture specific desktop installer (32 bit or 64 bit) to successfully generate an AppX package.
+As a workaround, please use your architecture specific desktop installer (32 bit or 64 bit) to successfully generate a Windows app package.

 ## Telemetry from Desktop App Converter